-Nigel Topping recently appointed UK High-Level Climate Action Champion visits Mathare Social Justice Centre to speak with MSJC members or ecological justice.
-Showing support for the Mathare Green Movement, a campaign to bring dignity to the lives of people through environmental justice.
+Nigel Topping, recently appointed UK High-Level Climate Action Champion, visited Mathare Social Justice Centre to speak with MSJC members on ecological justice.
+He showed support for the Mathare Green Movement, a campaign to bring dignity to the lives of people through environmental justice.

 Saturday 14/04/2018 was a beautiful Kiamaiko day for MSJC.
 Our Mathare Green Movement team wishes to extend their sincere gratitude to the head teacher, Valley Bridge Primary School, for her very warm welcome to their institution, where we managed to plant a total sum of 50 trees.
 Valley Bridge is a gorgeous school that has effortlessly stood the test of time to pass education to the children of Kiamaiko, Mathare, 25 years over.
 We hope to revisit the school soon as the pupils resume studies and plant more trees with them as we teach on the true value of trees and how to effectively care for their environment.
 In the same breathe, it is important for humanity to consider giving children the necessary education on their rights as well as their violations.
 It is true that if we are to carry on a real war against social injustices, then we shall have to begin with the children.
 MGM also wishes to thank the lovely Kingwa Kamenchu for her solidarity hence joining in and planting with us – Viva Kingwa!